 Whatever your personal gang looks like, each one could use some advice – and some reassurance – from your present self.
 No, you don’t have it all figured out, and you probably won’t in a few more years.
 But these younger you’s could use a note from the future encouraging them or challenging them.
 And you could use some closure, some healing between you and these gals who were you.
 Because their trials have helped to produce your character.

 We can rejoice, too, when we run into problems and trials, for we know that they are good for us—they help us learn to be patient.
 And patience develops strength of character in us and helps us trust God more each time we use it until finally our hope and faith are strong and steady.
 Then, when that happens, we are able to hold our heads high no matter what happens and know that all is well, for we know how dearly God loves us, and we feel this warm love everywhere within us because God has given us the Holy Spirit to fill our hearts with his love.

 Romans 5:3-5 (TLB)

-Through God’s faithfulness, you are drawing closer to Her/Him and growing in wisdom each day.
-You are exactly who needs to write to that girl, teen, or woman in your group – what a gift of hope and life to share with her!
+You are drawing closer to the Divine and growing in wisdom each day.
+You are exactly who needs to write to that child, teen, or woman in your group – what a gift of hope and life to share with her!
 And she may even have some inspiration to share with you: A forgotten talent, an abandoned interest, an idea never pursued.

 Not only that, but your trials, decisions, and life experiences aren’t meant to stay in a vacuum.
 While giving advice to that younger self, there may be someone who is at the same point in the road who could use your words of encouragement.